marksailes/sailes.me/content/pages/sqs.md

 ## Cost Optimization

 SQS charges per API call, batch API calls are charged at the same rate as standard ones.
-If you can use SendMessageBatch, DeleteMessageBatch, and ChangeMessageVisibilityBatch then you'll reduce costs.
+If you can use `SendMessageBatch`, `DeleteMessageBatch`, and `ChangeMessageVisibilityBatch` then you'll reduce costs.

 ### With AWS Lambda